 8) PickWorld MojoGrip

-essentially it is like a rubber “cap’ that fits on top of your plectrum.
+The idea behind the MojoGrip is simple.
+Essentially it is like a rubber “cap’ that fits on top of your plectrum.

-This rubber grip improves grip as well as making for a much thicker gripping surface without changing your favorite pick.
-As you can see, the plectrum pictured as a Fender celluloid thin plectrum but you can put the grip on any standard sized pick you desire.
+This rubber cap improves grip as well as makes for a much thicker gripping surface without changing your favorite pick.
+As you can see, the plectrum is pictured as a Fender celluloid plectrum but you can put the grip on any standard-sized pick you desire.

 This will make a lot of players happy who like a thinner gauged tip with a thicker gripping area.

 Say you have a favorite plectrum but it does not have enough grip.
 Problem solved with the MojoGrip.

-9) The Pick Of Destiny
+9) The Pick Of Destiny Replica

 If you don’t know what this plectrum is, then you haven’t watched the motion picture Featuring Jack Black and Kyle Gass from Tenacious D titled, “The Pick of Destiny”.

 This pick is a replica of the one you’ll see in the film and If you’re wondering if you can actually use this plectrum, the answer is yes.

 Pretty cool for a replica of a pick from a movie!